 Editor’s note: We’ve been using this stuff lately with our signature recipe, blending six ounces of iced coffee, a chopped-up frozen banana, a scoop of powder and a scoop or two of powdered peanut butter.
 It’s pretty tasty.

-Vegan fitness buffs will appreciate trainer Ryan Foray’s powder of choice.
-A powerlifting and strength training specialist, Foray is picky about his protein.
+Vegan fitness buffs will appreciate Ryan Foray’s powder of choice.
+An American Family Fitness trainer and USPA powerlifting coach, Foray is picky about his protein.
 He believes a lot of products are more filler than substance, but his surefire winner is PlantFusion’s Complete Protein.
 The protein is plant-based, vegan and non-GMO, which helps him recover well.

 “Most of the time I’m just mixing it with water on the go, but if I have time, it’s almond milk,” he says.
 “Chocolate is my go-to — gotta feed the sweet-toothed monster in me.”